 Because manufacturers are in the best position to correct product defects or warn consumers of their danger, they are liable in damages to consumers injured by their goods.
 Injured parties who suffer bodily harm as a result of negligence or breach of warranty are entitled to several forms of compensation, including medical expenses, lost income, and pain and suffering.
 An experienced products liability lawyer can help you identify all liable parties and recover compensation for your harm.

 The Brockton defective product attorneys of Sousa & Sousa are dedicated to protecting the rights of injured victims throughout Massachusetts.
 For years, we have successfully represented claimants who suffer severe and permanent disability due to defective products.
 Our experienced lawyers use their legal acumen and innovative technology to present the most persuasive product liability case.
 Whether your injury was caused by a fire, rollover accident or toxic spill, Sousa & Sousa can help you recover the compensation you deserve.
-For a free consultation call our Brockton/Easton office at 508-230-5300 or Taunton office at 508-823-6111 or contact us online.
+For a free consultation call our Brockton/Easton office at 508-230-5300 or contact us online.